Saturday, July 30, 2011

 The Sigma Brush Cup Holder is great for travel and for storage.
 When you open it, it turns into 2 brush holders.
 You can put all your face brushes in 1 cup and your eye brushes in the other cup to be more organized.
 Also, the cup holder isn't just for Sigma brushes.
 Brushes from other brands will fit inside it too.

 You can get the Sigma Brush Cup Holder here* for $20.
 Also, you can get 10% off all orders.
 Just enter code GLOW2011 at checkout.
-Coupon expires July 31 and a new coupon code can be found on my blog's sidebar.
-The Sigma coupon code on the sidebar is updated every month.
+Coupon expires July 31.

 *affiliate link